vinteo/hass-opensprinkler/README.md

 #### Run Once Program Example

 To run an once program, the run seconds can either be a list of seconds per station or a list of index and second pairs.
-The following two examples are equivalent.
+The following examples are all equivalent.

 ```yaml
 service: opensprinkler.run